 If you rent it choose a larger car (SUV)

 If you are planning a long car trip in a rental car, choose a bigger one.
 When I say bigger, I mean any model where you can have a larger truck and quite large seats, allowing you to change your position (as a passenger) during the trip or where you sit perfectly at ease and comfortable as a driver.

 If you have a small car, use the roof truck at best

-If you leave for a trip on the road with your old friend (i.e. your very small car) that is unsuitable for a Roof Tent, try getting the best out of the roof anyway.
+If you leave for a trip on the road with your old friend (i.e. your very small and old car) that is unsuitable for a Roof Tent, try getting the best out of the roof anyway.